 One thing that should definitely not be toyed with is the scale.

 When asking the NPS question, keep the scale from 0 to 10.
 Changing the response option to a 1 to 5 scale or a 1 to 7 scale doesn’t do much.
 In fact, it makes understanding detractors, passives, and promoters more difficult, and you can no longer benchmark against other companies.

 And what about a transactional survey question?
 Does it work in the same way?

 As someone’s likelihood to recommend a company is not directly related to a customer’s satisfaction with a touch point, a transactional survey should be formulated slightly differently.

 If you measure a high-volume transactional touchpoint, asking people about their likelihood to recommend may defeat the value of the question.
-Consider alternative questions formats such as “how satisfied” or “please rate.”
+Consider alternative question formats such as “how satisfied” or “please rate.”